qt37t247/Horseshoe-crab-ddRAD/README.md

 # Scripts used for the ddRADSeq data of three Asian horseshoe crab species

+In this project, we collected over 250 horseshoe crabs from 10 counties around Asia.
+We produced first comprehesive population genetic structure for the Asian horseshoe crab populations, reconstructed the evolutionary history, and projected their viability under impending anthropogenic climate change scenarios.

 Manuscript title: Evolution and viability of Asian horseshoe crabs appear tightly linked to geo-climatic dynamics in Sunda Shelf.